 3.2 Complicity - A student shall not, through act or omission, assist another student, individual, or group in committing or attempting to commit a violation of this Code of Conduct.
-A student who has knowledge of another committing or attempting to commit a violation of the Code of Conduct is required to remove him or herself from the situation and failure to do so when reasonable under the circumstances may be the basis for a violation of this policy.
+Students who have knowledge of another committing or attempting to commit a violation of the Code of Conduct are required to remove themselves from the situation and failure to do so, when reasonable under the circumstances, may be the basis for a violation of this policy.